The Future Women Leadership Summit has been postponed due to COVID-19 and will now be held on March 8 & 9, 2021 in Sydney.

-The Future Women Leadership Summit will be held at the InterContinental in Double Bay, Sydney on 23 and 24 March, 2020.
+The Future Women Leadership Summit will be held at the InterContinental in Double Bay, Sydney.

 Join like-minded professionals for two days of inspiring keynote speeches, panel discussions and interactive sessions to learn the latest insights around modern leadership and apply them to your career.

 Confirmed speakers include Carla Zampatti, Olivia Wirth, Kerri Hartland and Tanya Hosch, with more to be announced.

 Tickets $2,795 (+bf) on sale now.
 All booking fees fund education programs for girls.